RawanAlsaedi/Investigate-No-Show-Appointments/README.md

 ## Key libraries
-- pandas: for data manipulation
+- Pandas: for data manipulation
 - NumPy: for data exploration
-- Matplotlib, and seaborn : for make interactive visualizations
+- Matplotlib, and Seaborn : for make interactive visualizations

 ```
 import pandas as pd